Aleosiss/rising_tides/script.md

 ## 1. Installing Modbuddy

 Okay, let's get started.
-This episode 0 is technically about setting up your mod tools, but I will also create and publish a mod to the Steam Workshop by the end of it to show how the whole setup works from end to end.
+This episode 0 is technically about setting up your mod tools.

 First, you're going to need to install the XCOM2 SDK.
 This isn't as simple as clicking install; there's several steps here.
 After the install completes, you have a decision to make: what kind of mod do you want to make?